tad-swift/tadreik/README.md

 - Hi, I’m @tadreik
-- I’m interested in iOS app development
+- I do iOS app development
 - How to reach me: email me at tadreik@gmail.com

 <!---